SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 • Gets reviewed weekly, not daily

 Think of it as your cockpit.
-Not every gauge belongs there — just the ones that tell you if you’re flying or falling.
+Not every gauge belongs there — just the ones that tell you if you are flying or falling.

 StageWhat to UseTime Investment

-Early (<$50K MRR)Spreadsheet (Google Sheets or Excel)30 minutes per week
+Early (under $50K MRR)Google Sheets or Excel30 minutes per week

 Start with a spreadsheet.
-Most SaaS companies don’t need anything fancier for the first 12–18 months.
+Most SaaS companies do not need anything fancier for the first 12 to 18 months.

 The 5-Column Spreadsheet Template